ccvonline/Rock-Alexa-Skill-Sample/README.md

 - In the Configure triggers box, make sure Skill ID verification is enabled.
 - In the Skill ID Box, enter the skill ID of the custom skill we created in step 1.
 - Click the Add button on the bottom right of the Configure Triggers box and then click save on the upper right hand side of the page.

+You should now have a fully configured Lambda function with the appropriate permissions for communicating with the Alexa Skills kit.
+Next we need to upload our code and test our skill.

+## Step 3) Upload the code package to your lambda Function.
+- Download or clone the Verse Of The Day Sample code package at https://github.com/ccvonline/Rock-Alexa-Skill-Sample
+- run npm install from a command prompt in windows or the terminal on a mac.
+- Open the constants.js file in the code editor of your choice.
+- Replace churchInfo.baseURL and churchInfo.authToken with the data specific to your rock installation.
+- Save the file and create a Zip file containing index.js, constants.js, package.json, package-lock.json the Rock folder and the node_modules folder.
+- From the Lambda management page, make sure your Lambda function configuration window is selected.
+You can do this by clicking the box which shows your function name in the designer block.
+- Scroll down to the function code section.
+- From the code entry type dropdown, select Upload a .zip file.
+- Click the upload button and select the Archive.zip file from the code sample code package.
+- Click the Save button in the upper right hand corner.

+## Step 4) Test your Lambda function.
+- At the top of the screen select configure test events from the Select a test event drop down.
+- Give the test event a name.
+- Open the test/verseOfTheDayIntentRequest.js file from the code package.
+Copy the contents of this file and paste it into the code window of the Configure Test Event dialog.
+- Click the Save button.
+- Click the Test button.

+## Step 5) Test your Alexa SKill.